anymod/guide/docs/guide/social-media.md

 ## Popular widgets in the library

-Anymod has dozens of mods for popular services, including:
+AnyMod has dozens of mods for popular services, including:

 ### Twitter follow, tweet, share, etc
 [See mods](https://anymod.com/library?q=twitter)